This website requires JavaScript.

 insufficient trace width/spacing on pcb

 JLCPCB employs a dry film etching process, which requires careful attention to trace width and spacing.
-In the case of boards with 2 oz copper, a minimum trace width and spacing of 0.16/0.16 mm must be maintained.
+In the case of boards with 2 oz copper, a minimum trace width and spacing of 0.16/0.16 mm must be maintained, as specified in JLCPCB's official PCB manufacturing capabilities.
 This is essential to avoid the occurrence of shorts and open circuits caused by dry film fragments getting stuck between traces or being washed off thin traces during the etching process.
-To ensure reliable connections and prevent circuit discontinuities, any traces in a design that falls short of the specified width and spacing must be adjusted before fabrication.
+Thicker copper layers (such as 2 oz) are more challenging to etch uniformly than 1 oz copper (which allows 0.10 mm minimum), making these minimum dimensions critical for high-yield production.
+To ensure reliable connections and prevent circuit discontinuities, any traces in a design that fall short of the specified width and spacing must be adjusted before fabrication.

 Guidelines for Hatched Copper Pours